ericyang91/RTDS_Python/README.md

   - `dict.values()` - Returns an iterable view object of values.
   - `dict.pop(k)` - Removes and returns the value for the key 'k'.
   - `dict.popitem()` - Removes and returns the key-value pair from the end of the dictionary.
+  - `dict.update(dict2)` - Update the dict with the key-value pairs in dict2.
+Modifies dict.

 ### Comprehensions

 <h2 id='text'>Handling Text Files</h2>